-Well, based off our experience here at The Cottonink over the many years spent consulting with companies both big and small to create their ideal company apparel, we have always pushed how one can tell their companies story through their well thought out apparel.
+Well, based on our experience here at The Cottonink over the many years spent consulting with companies both big and small to create their ideal company apparel, we have always pushed how one can tell their company story through their well thought out apparel.

-Whether its going with a standard Round-Neck T-shirt which has a clean, young, trendy look for a more casual event, team-building activity or a Polo Tee which to me is a very versatile apparel suited for both formal and casual occasions.
+Whether it's going with a standard Round-Neck T-shirt which has a clean, young, trendy look for a more casual event, team-building activity or a Polo Tee which to me is very versatile apparel suited for both formal and casual occasions.

 Not only that, choosing the type of material for your apparel is also extremely important.
 Knowing who this apparel will be for will provide you with a key insight on deciding on the material that will be used for the apparel.
 Is this for staff who will be outdoors most of the time or for staff sitting in a cold air-conditioned office?

-To me personally the Print & Design is by far the most important aspect when creating your companies apparel.
+To me personally, Print & Design is by far the most important aspect when creating your companies apparel.
 The Design of a Logo/Illustrations goes a long way into expressing your companies image.

 However, if you are looking for your designs to stand out more on your Company Apparel, there are options which may cost a little extra such as:

 Flocking: A Furry, Velvet texture that can give off a soft, fuzzy and cozy feeling to the print.